Catherine Lowe

-Catherine Lowe (née Mejia Giudici; born April 29, 1986) is an American graphic designer, reality television star and the winner of the seventeenth season of ABC's The Bachelor.
+Catherine Ligaya Lowe (née Mejia Giudici; born April 29, 1986) is an American graphic designer, reality television star and the winner of the seventeenth season of ABC's The Bachelor.
 She is married to the former bachelor, Sean Lowe.

 Early life

 Giudici was born in Seattle, Washington to Carey Giudici, who is of Swiss-Italian and Scottish descent and Cynthia Mejia, a Filipino American.
 Her maternal grandparents originated from the Philippine province of Pangasinan.
 She graduated from Roosevelt High School in 2004, and then from Washington State University in the class of 2008, having gained a B.A. in advertising.
 She then began a career in advertising, working for Seattle's Wexley School for Girls.